 Here, we will focus specifically on Sony’s camera lineup and discuss what are its best cameras currently.
-This will include all types of cameras.
-Sony develops all types of cameras, including mirrorless cameras, DSLRs and camcorders.
-It has a variety of cameras, from interchangeable lens cameras to studio and broadcast to cinema cameras.
-Depending on your work, the company has a camera that will provide you with the right camera for the job.
+Sony develops all types of cameras from mirrorless cameras to camcorders and cinema cameras.
+Sony has a camera ready for every job.

 A brief history of Sony cameras